-The following categories will be explored in this class: context, events, bits and objectives, and stage metaphor.
+The following categories will be explored in this class: Given circumstances, Events, Structure/Form, Character and relationships, Environment, Units and Beats, Objectives, and stage metaphor.
 In other words, what's happening, where/when is it happening, who is making it happen (if someone is), why (if there is a reason), and how could it be staged.